-WASHINGTON (AP) — The White House has gone to great lengths to show that President Barack Obama isn't a lame duck.
-It's less worried about showing he's not a lame tourist.
+WASHINGTON (AP) — The White House has gone to great lengths to show President Barack Obama isn't a lame duck.
+It's less worried about showing he is not a lame tourist.

-Departing on Saturday on a trip that will take him to Turkey, the Philippines and Malaysia, the president will experience the beauty of the Turkish Riviera and bustle of Southeast Asian capitals — largely from the inside of heavily secured hotels and convention centers.
+When Obama heads overseas Saturday for a power round of diplomacy in Turkey, the Philippines and Malaysia, he'll experience the beauty of the Turkish Riviera and bustle of Southeast Asian capitals largely from inside heavily secured hotels and convention centers.

+Obama's schedule on the nine-day trip shows little room for the light sightseeing or "cultural stops" that typically have been a part of presidential travel, and often the visual hallmark of these trips.
 There appears to be no visit through the Roman ruins at Aspendos or time to gawk at shining gold shrines at Batu Caves.
-There are, however, at least eight bilateral meetings with foreign leaders, a series of working lunches and dinners, and four summits.
+There are, however, at least eight bilateral meetings with foreign leaders, a string of working lunches and dinners and four summits.

 Still, the meetings in convention centers are the heart of next week's trip.

 Obama is headed first to Antalya, Turkey, the site of Group of 20 economic summit.
-But talk of the Syrian war is likely to dominate.
+The meeting is likely to be dominated by talk of the war raging in neighboring Syria.

 One leader Obama won't be meeting with is Russian President Vladimir Putin.
-Still, national security adviser Susan Rice said Obama and Putin would have "ample opportunity for discussion" during informal run-ins at the summit.
+Still, Rice said Obama and Putin would have "ample opportunity for discussion" during informal run-ins at the summit.

-Security at the Turkish resort town is expected to be tight.
-Turkey has detained dozens of IS suspects in recent weeks, including some 20 in or near Antalya.
+Security at the Turkish resort town is expected to be tight, as the country tries to protect the cluster of world leaders.
+Turkey has detained dozens of Islamic State suspects in recent weeks, including some 20 in or near Antalya.

 "If I was Obama or his security people, I would be terribly worried," said Henri Barkey, Middle East program director and Turkey expert at the Wilson Center.